Chinatown, Gold Coast

-Gold Coast Chinatown (黄金海岸唐人街) is a precinct in the Gold Coast's suburb of Southport, Queensland, Australia.
+Gold Coast Chinatown (黄金海中国城) is a precinct in the Gold Coast's suburb of Southport, Queensland, Australia.
 It is centred on Davenport and Young Streets but also includes the connecting laneways Regent and Davison Lanes and parts of Nerang, Garden and Scarborough Streets.
 The precinct is the location of Chinese restaurants and shops, and is the venue for events including Chinese New Year.
 It is also home to many restaurants offering Chinese, Korean, Indonesian, Japanese, Thai and Vietnamese cuisines.

 Chinatown plays a key role in the development of Southport, recognised as the city's central business district, however the popularity of the precinct is much smaller compared to its larger counterparts in Brisbane or Sydney.

 History

 The concept for a Chinatown on the Gold Coast was first conceived in the early 1990s by the local Chinese community and was brought to fruition through the efforts of the State Government, City of Gold Coast.
 In 2012 local property owners on Young Street voted to establish Chinatown through the Centre Improvement Program process within their precinct.
 In 2013 property owners on Davenport Street also voted to establish Chinatown, linking in with Young Street.

 Gold Coast Chinatown Association was awarded a grant by the State Government in 2013 to work with City of Gold Coast (City) to develop a master plan for Chinatown.
 The City then developed the Gold Coast Chinatown Precinct Plan in conjunction with the association, local Chinese community, Sister Cities and local businesses and property owners.

 Extensive community engagement was carried out with the Chinese community throughout the preparation of the Chinatown Precinct Plan, as well as the design, development and execution of the streetscape and cultural embellishments, and during the delivery of events in the space.

 Streetscape improvements were completed by the City in 2014, including widened footpaths, new footpath and street lighting, landscaping reflecting Feng Shui principals, event power and water connections, upgrades to underground services, undergrounding of overhead power lines and flush kerb and channels.
 The new Chinatown precinct was completed in 2014.

 In 2018 Three Paifang gateways were constructed at the entrances to Davenport and Young Streets formally competing the Chinatown precinct.